nham/math_notes/fdvses.md

-# Vector spaces and finite dimension
+# Finite dimensional vector spaces

 ## Definition of a group
 A **group** is a tuple $(G, \circ, e)$ where $G$ is a set and $\circ: G \times G \to G$ such that